What About Bob

 What Can Bob Do

-If you aren’t sure on how to set up your speakers, and you want the best sound quality you can get out of them, then hire Bob.
+If you aren’t sure how to set up your speakers, and you want the best sound quality you can get out of them, then give strong consideration to hiring Bob.
 He is the expert in The Rational Speaker Placement process.
-He will place and position your speakers in the ideal location in your room, resulting in maximized performance of not just your speakers, but your entire hi-fi system.
+He will place and position your speakers in the ideal location in your room for sonic excellence, resulting in maximized performance of not just your speakers, but your entire hi-fi system.

-Our pricing structure for our Setup Service is based mainly on the weight of your speakers and the logistics of moving them to where they belong.
-Prices range from a few hundred dollars to just under a thousand.
+Our pricing structure for our Setup Service is based mainly on the weight of your speakers, the logistics of moving them to where they belong, and the difficulties (if any) to get them locked in and truly “singing”.
+Prices range from a few hundred dollars to around a thousand.

-Please contact Bob to get an estimate on the details and cost of optimizing your speakers for best performance.
+Please contact Bob to get information on system requirements, an estimate on the details and cost of optimizing your speakers for best performance.

 There is also the cost of round trip travel from and back to Denver, CO USA